getInputs parameters of the Sprite methods can be used to interact with the platform, like getting mouse coordinates and playing sound effects.

 Platform-independent way of storing save data to the local device.

-undefined will remove a field from storage:
+null will remove a field from storage:

 Show an alert using the platform's dialog.